Panic attacks landed me in the ER 3 times due to perimenopause hormone drops and a slew of nasty medications multiple doctors prescribed.

 - Orexin - the hormone of "vigilance" and if too much...panic attacks

-The reason for this exploration is important...there is real research now on how this works towards panic attacks.
+The reason for this exploration is important...there is real research now on what drives panic attacks.

 We're going to look at all of that and then find out if CBD can help with the specific pathway at work.